etcd-io/etcd/README.md

 TLS handshake, Finished (20)
 ```

-And also the response from the server
+And also the response from the server:

 ```json
 {"action":"SET","key":"/foo","value":"bar","newKey":true,"index":3}
 ```